nkostic/mysite/src/routes/blog/turborepo-sveltekit.md

 Note: Because we now have 2 sveltekit sites we want to make sure they run on different ports so we can simultaneously work on both.

-The key here is to specify the port for each sveltkit site by updating the dev command script located in the root of the site in their respective package.json:
+This is as simple as specifying the port for each sveltkit site by updating the dev command script located in the root of the site in their respective package.json:

 ```json